Phate6660/gzdoom-discordrpc/README.md

 Download a prebuilt binary from the releases section, then...

 Linux: `chmod +x gzdoom-discord`, then `./gzdoom-discordrpc` inside of a terminal<br>
-Windows: `.\gzdoom-discordrpc` inside of a terminal such as CMD or PowerShell
+Windows: `.\gzdoom-discordrpc.exe` inside of a terminal such as CMD or PowerShell

 From source:
 1. `git clone https://github.com/Phate6660/gzdoom-discordrpc`